Can Mice Get Your Cat Sick

 Wild mice often act as little mobile condos for parasites, and they bring those unwanted guests with them when your cat decides to pounce.

-Toxoplasmosis is one of the big names here—a parasitic infection that, while often harmless to humans, can cause serious issues for cats.
+Toxoplasmosis is a significant concern, a parasitic infection that, while often harmless to humans, can cause serious issues for cats.
 It’s not just parasites, though.
 Mice can also carry fleas, ticks, and even roundworms, all of which can hitch a ride into your home via your unsuspecting pet.

 Diseases and Bacteria

-Beyond parasites, there’s a delightful roster of diseases that mice can carry.
-Ever heard of leptospirosis?
+Beyond parasites, there’s a delightful roster of diseases that mice can carry, including leptospirosis.
 It’s a bacterial infection that can transfer from mice to cats and even to humans, leading to kidney damage, liver failure, or worse when left untreated.

-Salmonella is another bacteria mice are known to harbor, adding yet another reason to discourage your furry friend from snacking on them.
+Salmonella is another bacterium that mice are known to harbor, adding yet another reason to discourage your furry friend from snacking on them.

 Toxic Exposure